29 Romantic Places to Propose in New York City

 Tucked behind a high brick wall near The Church of St. Luke in the Fields in the West Village is a secluded garden that is open to the public as a place for peaceful reflection and respite.
 Take your partner for a day shopping and dining in the historic neighborhood, then plan a detour into this sweet, intimate setting to propose.
 In the spring and summer, butterflies abound, big old oaks shade some of the benches, and the whole place blooms with all kinds of flowers that smell otherworldy good.
 By fall, the leaves are starting to turn vibrant colors on the many smaller trees and it still has all its green ivy and climbing vines.

-Note: Use of the gardens for weddings, filming, or any private function has to be arranged with permission from St. Luke's.
+for weddings, filming, or any private function has to be arranged with permission from St. Luke's.

 The American Wing at the Met